austin-michael/HW3/README.md

 ```

 It can be seen from the outputs that every time the input is changed there is an approximate 50% change in the output bits.
-By definition, this function acheives avalanche effect.
+By definition, this function achieves avalanche effect.

 ## Diagram